Getting to Arctic Watch

 While getting to Arctic Watch is far easier than you think, it helps to know a little more about the area through which you’ll be travelling.
 Read on and you’ll find information on restaurants, accommodations and attractions in Yellowknife, flights, travel insurance providers and everything else you need to travel comfortably and confidently.

 First Air, West Jet, Canadian North and Air Canada offer regular daily service from Edmonton and Calgary to Yellowknife.
 Most visitors to Arctic Watch arrive in Yellowknife the day before their scheduled departure to Arctic Watch.
 From Yellowknife, you’ll board a private plane for the four-and-a-half-hour flight (1,500 km/1,000 miles) to Arctic Watch with a refueling stop in Cambridge Bay.
 The flight departs Yellowknife every Friday morning, arrives at Arctic Watch in early afternoon, then returns to Yellowknife, arriving in the evening.

-The private fleet includes a 19-passenger Dornier 228 from Summit Air and a 37-passenger Dash 8-100 from Arctic Sun West.
+The private fleet includes a 19-passenger Dornier 228 from and a 37-passenger Dash 8-100 from Summit Air.